baskerville-hpc/data-engineering/README.md

 1. Setting up your environment on Baskerville
 2. Data on the Hardware Level with Pandas, cuDF and Dask
-3. ETL with NVTabular
-4. Data Visualisation with Plotly
+3. Data Visualisation with Plotly
-5. Final Challenge
+4. Final Challenge

 <p align="right">(<a href="#readme-top">back to top</a>)</p>